vboyev-MSFT/defender-docs/unified-secops-platform/overview-defender-portal.md

 ## Threat intelligence

-In the Defender portal, you can get direct visibility into active and ongoing threat campaigns, and access threat intelligence provided by Defender Threat Intelligence.
+In the **Threat intelligence** section of the portal, get direct visibility into active and ongoing threat campaigns, and access threat intelligence provided by the Defender Threat Intelligence platform.

 :::image type="content" source="media/threat-analytics-page.png" alt-text="Screenshot of the Threat Analytics page in the Microsoft Defender portal" lightbox="media/threat-analytics-page.png":::